GIS4DEV/GIS4DEV.github.io/_posts/2021-10-07-osm-resilience-publish.md

 - You should not need code comments, because your description of the methods should explain enough.
 - Finally, link to your post from the main page!

+## Including raw OpenStreetMap data

+- The OpenStreetMap data for this lab was downloaded on 2021-03-23 by Joseph Holler
+- It is available for the public to download from https://geography.middlebury.edu/jholler/data/dsmosm.osm
+- Using Windows, it was imported into a PostGIS database using one command line code, saved in the [dsm_import.bat](assets/dsm_import.bat) batch script for Windows
+- This batch script uses the [dsm.style](assets/dsm.style) style file for the [OSM2PGSQL](https://osm2pgsql.org/) program, which must be installed separately

 ## References

 - [Leaflet](https://leafletjs.com/)